DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2024-03-03-adding-claims-in-support-on-behalf-of-schools.md

 - 6 hours
 - Other amount

-Selecting ‘Other amount’ reveals an input for the user to manually add the number of hours.
+Selecting ‘Other amount’ reveals an input for the user to add the number of hours manually.

 ##### Validation rules